harveyt/moysetutoring/content/post/cats.md

 is one of the best.
 I’m not quite sure what it means to be a pilgrim, but I get the gist, and think I might like to be a pilgrim when I grow up.
 Assemblies are always a bit of a struggle, since, a) it is hard to sit still for twenty minutes, and b) Mrs. P--- is on the look out for fidgeting, so I’m frequently scolded for wriggling during Mr. K---’s announcements.
-We are often asked to pray for the Troubles in Northern Ireland to be over soon.
+We are often asked to pray for The Troubles in Northern Ireland to be over soon.
 I’m not too sure what is happening, but it sounds very serious, and I’m sad for the people who live there.